johnromano23/Offline-Budget-Tracker/README.md

 * Start the application by running `node server.js`

 ## Future Development
-I would like to design this application more dynamically.
-I would like to include several features and include budgeting tips.
+* Design this application more dynamically
+* Include several features and include budgeting tips

 ## License
 Licensed with MIT